Loader gif

 The main perk of married filing jointly is you only have to file one income tax return instead of two.
 This contrasts with married filing separately, where you would both file individual income tax returns.

-In many cases, you will end up with less tax liability when filing jointly than if you filed as married filing separately.
+In many cases, you will end up with less when filing jointly than if you filed as married filing separately.
 It can also open the door to more tax deductions and tax credits you would not qualify for if you filed separately, such as the Earned Income Credit or Child Tax Credit.

 However, some exceptions exist where married filing separately may be more beneficial.
 We’ll go over some of those scenarios below.